Remgr12/calc/README.md

 - calc.py — a very small interactive menu-driven simple calculator (add/sub/mul/div).

-This README focuses on advanced_calculator.py because it provides the primary functionality and is suitable for embedding as a library/tool.

 ## advanced_calculator.py — features

 - Safe evaluation of expressions using Python's AST with a strict whitelist of